tarantool/doc/doc/reference/reference_lua/varbinary.rst

 Overview
 --------

-The ``varbinary`` module provides functions for operating binary objects in Lua.
+The ``varbinary`` module provides functions for operating variable-length binary objects in Lua.

-This module provides functions for creating varbinary objects
+This module provides functions for creating varbinary objects, checking their type, and also defines basic operators on such objects.

+For example:

+..  literalinclude:: /code_snippets/test/varbinary/varbinary_test.lua
+    :language: lua
+    :start-at: local
+    :end-before: local luatest
+    :dedent:

 .. _varbinary-module-api-reference: